 Inulin can be consumed in countless whole foods and is more common than one may expect.
 It can also be found in supplements in the form of powder, capsules, tablets, gummies, and more.

-For those who are curious or have sensitivity to inulin, keto alternatives include:
+For those who are curious or have sensitivity to inulin, alternatives of keto include:

 Monk Fruit: Monk fruit and monk fruit extract are incredibly keto-friendly due to the zero carb count.
 Up to 200 times sweeter than sugar, monk fruit is calorie and carb-free and very versatile in its uses.